 From a methodological perspective, we have demonstrated a particular application of the theory developed in \citet{weakHarris}, demonstrating its versatility for the analysis of rates of convergence in Markov chains.
 We have also shown how that theory, whose cornerstone is a Wasserstein spectral gap, may usefully be extended to study $L^{2}$-spectral gaps and resulting sample path properties.
-These observations will be useful in a variety of applications not just those arising in the study of MCMC.
+These observations will be useful in a variety of applications, not just those arising in the study of MCMC.\looseness=1

-All our results were presented for separable Hilbert spaces but in fact they do also hold on an arbitrary Banach space.
-This can be shown by using a Gaussian series (c.f.
-Section 3.5 in \citet{gaussianMeasureas}) instead of the Karhunen-Loeve expansion and the $m$-independence is due to Theorem 3.3.6 in \citet{gaussianMeasureas}.
+All our results were presented for separable Hilbert spaces, but in fact they do also hold on an arbitrary Banach space.
+This can be shown by using a Gaussian series [cf. Section~3.5 in \citet{gaussianMeasureas}] instead of the Karhunen--Lo\`{e}ve expansion and the $m$-independence is due to Theorem~3.3.6 in \citet{gaussianMeasureas}.